 Whenever you contact the committee (or the body corporate manager), you should do so in writing.
 It is good practice to state a brief description of each issue and state the specific motion that you want the committee to vote on about that issue.

-An owner may submit a motion to the committee personally, by post or fax, or by email.
+Under the BCCM Act, an owner may submit a motion to the committee personally or by post, fax, or email.
+Find out more about drafting motions and submitting motions.

 Timeframes for the committee to make a decision